 There is almost nothing more satisfying both to cook and to eat than roast chicken.
 Michael Symon and I continue our debate on whether to brine or not to brine, and I must say that when we had a taste test, even he chose the brined chicken.
-This is my best roast chicken recipe, perfect for Sunday supper.
+This is my best roast chicken recipe, perfect for Sunday dinner.
 For very crisp skin, it’s always better to brine the day before and allow the bird to dry in the fridge, uncovered, overnight.–Mario Batali

 LC Perfect Brined Chicken Note